-Matt Cacy, who does fighting demonstrations at HRG events, is currently offering a class in the Victorian/Edwardian self defense art of Bartitsu.
-Classes are currently on Thursday nights from 7-9 pm.
-Please contact the instructor for the class location as we will be moving indoors when winter hits.
+Matt Cacy, who does fighting demonstrations at HRG events, has offered a class in the Victorian/Edwardian self defense art of Bartitsu.
+This class is not currently available, but it may be offered again in the future.

 Equipment- Comfortable clothes, tennis shoes or wrestling shoes, athletic supporter/cup.